microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 This portion of the repo contains code to implement a multi-shot approach to Text2SQL generation.
 This code can be integrated into a RAG application to allow the application to intelligently switch between different data sources (SQL, AI Search etc) to answer the question with the best possible information.

-The implementation is written for [Semantic Kernel](https://github.com/microsoft/semantic-kernel) in Python, although it can easily be adapted for C# or another framework such as LangChain.

 The sample provided works with Azure SQL Server, although it has been easily adapted to other SQL sources such as Snowflake.

 **Three iterations on the approach are provided for SQL query generation.
 A prompt based approach and a two vector database based approaches.
 See Multi-Shot Approach for more details**